Pricing

 DriveWealth partner transfer

-For share transfers between Sharesies and a DriveWealth partner (for example, Hatch or Stake), you’re charged per transfer request.
-Our share transfer fee is $35 USD to transfer into Sharesies, and $100 USD to transfer out of Sharesies.
+For share transfers from Sharesies to another DriveWealth partner (for example, Hatch or Stake), you’re charged per transfer request.
+Our share transfer fee is $100 USD to transfer out of Sharesies.
 You can transfer any number of investments within a request.

 Depository Trust Company (DTC) transfer

-For share transfers between Sharesies and a broker that isn’t a DriveWealth partner, our share transfer fee is $50 USD per investment you transfer within a request.
+For share transfers from Sharesies to a broker that isn’t a DriveWealth partner, our share transfer fee is $50 USD per investment you transfer within a request.

 Direct Registration System (DRS) transfer

-For share transfers between Sharesies and a transfer agent (for example, Computershare or Equiniti), our share transfer fee is $100 USD per investment.
+For share transfers from Sharesies to transfer agent (for example, Computershare or Equiniti), our share transfer fee is $100 USD per investment.
 Only one investment may be transferred in each request.

 When you request to withdraw money that hasn’t settled, you have the option to pay a fee to receive your withdrawal in one business day.